TYPO3: Neos

 A completely rewritten version (code-named "Phoenix") was originally planned as TYPO3 version 5.0.
 While working on this new release and analyzing the 10-year history and complexity of TYPO3 v4, the TYPO3 community decided to branch out version 5 as a completely separate product, one that wouldn't replace version 4 in the near future and as such needed to have its own name.
-Published as FLOW3, it along with various other packages then served as the basis for the start of development of project Phoenix.
+Published as FLOW3, now renamed Neos Flow, it along with various other packages then served as the basis for the start of development of project Phoenix.

 In September 2012, the TYPO3 developers decided on the name for the new product, "TYPO3 Neos".
 With TYPO3 Neos 1.0 alpha1, a public test version was released in late 2012.
 In May 2015 the TYPO3 Association and the Neos team decided to go separate ways, with TYPO3 CMS remaining the only CMS product endorsed by the Association and the Neos team publishing Neos as a stand-alone CMS without any connection to the TYPO3 world.

 In January 2017, Neos 3.0 has been published, along with a new version of Flow framework and a name change of its configuration language from TypoScript2 to Fusion.